-International Dance Day, the global celebration of dance as an art form, was created in 1982 by the International Theatre Institute (ITI), the main partner of the performing arts UNESCO.
-The day, which is held on April 29 each year, was made to act as a wake-up-call for governments, politicians and institutions that had not yet recognised how important dance is to the world.
+Taking place every year on April 29, International Dance Day was created in 1982 by the International Theatre Institute (ITI), the main partner of the performing arts UNESCO.
+The day was made to act as a wake-up call for governments, politicians and institutions that have not yet recognised how important dance is to the world.

-Each year, the International Dance Committee and the International Theatre Institute select a dance personality to compose a message for International Dance Day.
-Plus, events and festivals happen around the world to celebrate dance and what it brings.
+Each year, the International Dance Committee and the International Theatre Institute select an outstanding dance personality to write a message for International Dance Day.
+Events and festivals also take place around the world, all to celebrate dance and what it brings to us all.

 4. Dance is a universal language

 A big part of the power of dance is how it allows someone to communicate through movement.
 Dancers can transmit powerful messages, tell stories and express feelings in a way that can be understood even by people who don’t speak the same language.

 Neguin and Kyoka dance at Montmartre

 Neguin and Kyoka are dancing in the rain in the streets of Montmartre, Paris.

 5. Dance is good for your physical and mental health

 You don’t need to be a trained, high-level dancer to simply put on some music and lose yourself in the rhythm and flow of movement.
 Dance exercises your body, can clear your mind, help you release stress and let go of anxieties.

 6. The worldwide dance community is open to everyone